mozilla/addons-server/docs/topics/api/hero.rst

 .. http:get:: /api/v4/hero/secondary/

     :>json array results: The array containing the results for this query.
     :>json string results[].headline: The headline for this item.
-May contain some HTML tags.
     :>json string results[].description: The description for this item.
-May contain some HTML tags.
-    :>json object|null cta: The call to action link and text to be displayed with the item.
+    :>json object|null cta: The optional call to action link and text to be displayed with the item.
     :>json string cta.url: The url the call to action would link to.
     :>json string cta.text: The call to action text.